 iv.
 Preview the revised video

 Click “Play” under the player to check if the video is well amended.
 Press “OK” to save the changes you’ve done to the video.

 v.
 Select an output format

-Drop down “Profile” bar to choose a popular format for saving your video.
-You’ll have no trouble sharing it to others with a common file type.
+Dropdown “Profile” bar to choose a popular format for saving your video.
+You’ll have no trouble sharing it with others with a common file type.

 vi.
 Save the file